Kallakurichi district: Kalvarayan Hills

 The Kalvarayan Hills are a major range of hills situated in the Eastern Ghats.
 Along with the Pachaimalai, Alavaimalai, Javadi, and Shevaroy hills, they separate the Kaveri River basin to the south from the Palar River basin to the north.
 The hills range in height from 2000 feet to 3000 feet and extend over an area of 1,095 square kilometres.

 Climate

 The climate is moderate to hot, with the maximum temperature being 39 °C and the minimum at 21 °C. The District gets its rainfall from the northeast monsoon during the winter months and the southwest monsoon during the summer months.
-The average annual rainfall is 1,070 mm.
+The average annual rainfall is 1,070 mm(107 cm).